IBM/system-security-research-updates/_posts/2021-06-09-SPEAR-attacks-SSP-usecase.md

 (Translation Lookaside Buffer).

-Knowing the deallocator behaviour, we craft the attacker virtual memory space in such a way that, the target TLS page lands on a fixed location in the 0-order free list after attacker memory deallocation.
+Knowing the deallocator behaviour, we craft the attacker virtual memory space in such a way that the target TLS page lands on a fixed location in the 0-order free list after attacker memory deallocation.
 We refer to the fixed location index in the 0-order freelist as _K_. _K_ is chosen such that during victim's process memory request for the TLS page frame, the